NiharaPadil/DBMS_MINI_PROJ/README.md

 - **Environmental Data Management:** Provides functionalities to manage environmental data related to wildlife preserves.
 - **Protected By:** Allows users to view data about species protected by conservation projects.

-## Prerequisites
+## Built with

-Before running the application, ensure you have the following installed:

-- Python (version 3.6 or higher)
+- Python - Programming language used
-- MySQL
+- MySQL - Database management system
-- Python packages
+- Streamlit - Web application framework for Python